Republicans' Senate majority in jeopardy? Tight races raise alarm

 Democrats are expressing hope the Senate majority is in play – energized by the numbers in Texas, Tennessee, and other places.

-But they acknowledge their incumbent Senators must perform in what are expected to be hard-fought races.
+But they acknowledge their incumbent senators must perform in what are expected to be hard-fought races.

-“North Dakota, Missouri and Florida – three very close, very tough fights in very tough states for three members of the Senate, two of whom at least won during Obama's last election, where they had the benefit of him being at the top of the ticket,” Democratic strategist Mary Anne Marsh told Fox.
+“North Dakota, Missouri and Florida – three very close, very tough fights in very tough states for three members of the Senate, two of whom at least won during Obama's last election, where they had the benefit of him being at the top of the ticket,” Democratic strategist Mary Anne Marsh told Fox News.

 Marsh said Democrats even have a chance in states that are Republican strongholds.